andreas0x41/coding-tutorial-obsidian/content/Python/1 General/3 Input.md

 ```

 # Prompt
 The `input()` function can take one argument that will outputted directly before taking input.
-This is usually used to ask and inform the user what input is expected
+This is usually used to ask and inform the user what input is expected.

 ```python
 x = input("Please input a number: ")     # -> Please input a number: